 When you make a statement, the burden of proof is on you.
 You may be asked to explain it.
-Answer questions honestly, don’t just pretend they weren’t asked or change the subject.
+Answer questions honestly.

-If you make a first-strike personal attack, you may be asked to revoke your attack and publicly apologize.
-If you refuse to do so, or if your attack is judged to be particularly egregious, your attack will be publicly noted and you will be blocked.
+Do not make personal attacks.
+If your attack is judged to be particularly egregious, your attack may be publicly noted and you will be blocked.

-If you are blocked, you may be able to reverse that by apologizing in the venue where you made your mistake and trying to undo the damage.
+If you are blocked, you may be able to reverse that by apologizing and trying to undo the damage.
 We are humans, humans make mistakes, mistakes owned are mistakes forgivable.

 This is a living document and subject to change without notification.

 If you have suggestions or questions about any aspect of the community standards, let us know.